fengxuemeng7-alt/AAE5303_assignment2/README.md

 ### Strengths

-1. **High evaluation coverage**: 87% completeness indicates that a large portion of the ground-truth poses can be associated and evaluated.
+1. **High evaluation coverage**: 83.38% completeness indicates that a large portion of the ground-truth poses can be associated and evaluated ( 1630/1955 matched ).

 2. **End-to-end pipeline**: The system produces a usable TUM trajectory and can be evaluated reproducibly with standard tooling.

 ### Limitations

-1. **Tracking Instability**: Frequent "Fail to track local map!" errors observed, leading to multiple map resets (2 maps created).
+1. **Tracking Instability**: Occasional "Fail to track local map!" errors observed, which may lead to map resets during challenging segmengts.

-2. **Large drift**: Both translation and rotation drift rates are high, indicating unstable local tracking and/or poor geometric constraints.
+2. **Moderate drift**: Translation drift (2.23 m/m) and rotation drift (126.54 deg/100m) indicate room for improvement, indicating unstable local tracking and/or poor geometric constraints.

-3. **No loop closure**: Pure VO mode without loop closure or relocalization accumulates drift over long trajectories.
+3. **No loop closure**: Pure VO mode without loop closure or relocalization accumulates drift over long trajectories.(~1.9km)

 ### Error Sources

 1. **Fast UAV Motion**: Aggressive flight maneuvers cause motion blur and large inter-frame displacements.

-2. **Feature Extraction**: Default ORB parameters (1500 features) may be insufficient for high-resolution images.
+2. **Feature Extraction**: Default ORB parameters (1500 features) may be insufficient for high-resolution images.(2448*2048)

 3. **Calibration Accuracy**: Camera intrinsics and distortion parameters affect pose estimation quality.